At Richter, the Faculty of Economics cultivates openness

 In terms of training, the faculty offers a general bachelor's degree and 4 master's degrees: money, banking, finance and insurance; management, public policy and economic evaluation; energy, environment, transport and agriculture; and a master's degree in industrial economics and networks, focusing on new technologies.
 Research is carried out by two joint research units: Art'dev and Lameta. " Many of the researchers in these laboratories are involved in work related to MUSE themes such as development, health and the environment," emphasizes François Mirabel.
 While research and training form the core of the faculty's activities, they do not sum up its philosophy.

 Like a Richter campus open to the city, the faculty nurtures its links with society.
-It regularly welcomes high school students from all over the region for immersion days. " We feel it's important to show high-school students what life at university is really like, but also to present our curricula and the career opportunities offered by our degrees," explains the Dean.
+It regularly welcomes high school students from all over the region for immersion days. " We think it's important to show high-school students what life at university is really like, but also to present our curricula and the career opportunities offered by our degrees," explains the Dean.
 5 or 6 times a year, high-school students and teachers arrive for a full day: a presentation of the faculty and a visit to the BU in the morning, lunch at the Resto U at midday, then lectures in the amphitheatre in the afternoon.
 The students leave in the evening with a clearer idea of what it's like to be a student, and perhaps with a new vocation in mind.

 A student's view of the faculty